ext-studio/iwallic/README.md

 ## Package manage

 Currently use npm to install only.
-Or errors will occurs when run cordova build.
+Or errors will occur when ``cordova build``.

 ## How to run